dmorse/pscfpp/README.md

    - **pscf_pc** : The pscf_pc rogram is designed to perform SCFT
-     and PS-FTS calculations for structures systems that are periodic in 1, 2 or 3 dimensions, using conventional CPU hardware.
-A pseudo-spectral algorithm is used to solve the MDE.
-This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as algorithms for PS-FTS simulations.
+     and PS-FTS calculations for structures systems that are periodic in 1, 2 or 3 dimensions, using standard CPU hardware.
+An accurate pseudo-spectral algorithm is used to solve the MDE.
+This program provides capabilities for SCFT calculations analogous to those of the older Fortran PSCF program, as well as algorithms for PS-FTS simulations.
 The suffix "pc" stands for "periodic CPU".

    - **pscf_pg** : The pscf_pg program is a GPU-accelerated version